-Disclosure is when a complainant conveys information about the conduct of a clinical faculty member to a faculty member in a University-based or Hospital-based leadership role as outlined below, or seeks information about options.
+Disclosure occurs when a complainant conveys information about the conduct of a clinical faculty member to a faculty member in a University-based or Hospital-based leadership role as outlined below, or seeks information about options.

-Reporting is when a complainant conveys information about the conduct of a clinical faculty member to a faculty member in a University-based or Hospital-based leadership role as outlined below, with the intention that the Department formally reviews and potentially acts upon the information according this document or another process, which could result in remedial or disciplinary action taken against the clinical faculty member.
+Reporting occurs when a complainant conveys information about the conduct of a clinical faculty member to a faculty member in a University-based or Hospital-based leadership role as outlined below, with the intention that the Department formally reviews and potentially acts upon the information in accordance with this document or another process if applicable, which could result in remedial or disciplinary action taken against the clinical faculty member.